-Stow-on-the-Wold is less than another 10-minute drive further north on A429.
+Less than another 10-minute drive further north on A429, is Stow-on-the-Wold.
 Situated on a hilltop, it sits at the junction of seven old roads.
 One of them is the ancient Fosse Way, a major Roman road that traversed Britain.

 The town was founded initially by Norman lords to take advantage of the trade traffic passing through the junction.
 It later became one of the region’s preeminent market towns.